Charlie Cresswell: Millwall (loan)

 On 4 July 2022, Cresswell signed for EFL Championship club Millwall on a season-long loan deal.
 He scored two goals on his debut as Millwall beat Stoke City 2–0 in the first game of the season on 30 July.

+Toulouse

+On 8 July 2024, Cresswell moved to Ligue 1 club Toulouse on a permanent deal for an undisclosed fee.

 International career

 On 2 October 2020, Cresswell was named in the England under-19 squad.
 He made his debut for the under-19s in a friendly match versus Scotland at St George's Park, scoring in the first half as England went into half-time with a 3–1 lead.
 However, the game was abandoned during the interval after a member of the coaching staff tested positive for COVID-19.

-On 27 August 2021, Cresswell received his first call up for the England Under 21 squad.
+On 27 August 2021, Cresswell received his first call up for the England Under-21 squad.
 He made his debut for the side as a substitute in a 3–1 win over the Czech Republic on 11 November 2021.
+Cresswell was included in the England squad for the 2023 UEFA European Under-21 Championship.
+He started in their last group game.
+Cresswell was an unused substitute in the final as England defeated Spain to win the tournament.

+Cresswell took part in the 2025 UEFA European Under-21 Championship, scoring a header in England's first match of the tournament, a 3–1 win against the Czech Republic.
+He played every minute of their competition including the final as England defeated Germany after extra time to retain the trophy.
+His performances during the competition resulted in him being chosen by the UEFA Technical Observer panel for their team of the tournament.